kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/cluster/index.md

 **Verify MySQL Group Replication resources updated successfully:**

-If everything goes well, `KubeDB` enterprise operator will update the resources of the StatefulSet's `Pod` containers.
-After a successful scaling process is done, the `KubeDB` enterprise operator updates the resources of the `MySQL` cluster.
+If everything goes well, `KubeDB` Ops Manager will update the resources of the StatefulSet's `Pod` containers.
+After a successful scaling process is done, the `KubeDB` Ops Manager updates the resources of the `MySQL` cluster.

 First, we will wait for `MySQLOpsRequest` to be successful.
 Run the following command to watch `MySQlOpsRequest` cr,